HZcohort/DiNetxify/README.md

 ![DiNetxify Logo](./source/img/DiNetxify-logo.png)

 --------------------------------------------------------------------------------
+DiNetxify has a GNU General Public License, as found in the [LICENSE](LICENSE) file.

 DiNetxify is a Python package that provides two high-level features:
 - DiNetxify provides comprehensive insights into multimorbidity patterns and disease progression pathways using EHR data